-For now it seems many of us are starting to understand that this new norm we are all facing, will be around for a little bit longer.
+For now it seems many of us are starting to understand that this new norm we are all facing.

 Many of us have had a complete activity lifestyle transformation, in the past we all took for granted daily activities which were just a standard way of life.
 Walking or riding to a station then trekking 20 minutes across London to get to the office was just normal, many of us were use to seeking out somewhere to buy lunch whilst taking a healthy stroll outside and this seemed to be standard practice and the way life “just is”.
 At work gyms have managed to help many of us keep activity high, but now…..
 Things are very very different.

-When the UK National lockdown eased a few months ago, brits were ready to start getting back on track, starting to piece bits of life back together & even.. dare I say it… plan for the future!
+With the UK National lockdown easing very soon, brits are getting ready to start getting back on track, starting to piece bits of life back together & even.. dare I say it… plan for the future!
 A future where we can re group & catch up with where we once were and get back to life & progress as we once knew it.

-So…. that’s all the doom & gloom out the way!
+So….
 Let’s make this about how we can progress, what we need to do & Who can help me!!
 As you are certainly not alone!!

 Let’s break this down into bite-sized milestones which we can all action and over time start to make BIG changes.